mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 </details>

 To cover all the main use cases of accessing the Fast Data Runtime Management system we devised three roles, which can be loaded in the _roles_ collection.
-These roles are show in this code block:
+These roles are shown in this code block:

 ```json
 [